Last Updated on November 26, 2025

 Don’t overcook your holiday bird.
 It’s important to check the internal temperature of the turkey and make sure it’s completely cooked and cooled off before carving.
 The safe minimum temperature is 165°F (74°C).
 You can use the meat thermometer that you took out earlier or used while cooking your turkey to measure this.

-If you plan on making soup or using the turkey carnage for leftovers later, you can place it in a pan right after you carve the turkey.
+If you plan on making soup or using the turkey carcass for leftovers later, you can place it in a pan right after you carve the turkey.
 That way, you don’t let any of the juices get lost and you’ll make that next meal even more special.

 Happy Thanksgiving from Ocean State Job Lot!
 Don’t forget to visit your local Ocean State Job Lot store for any last-minute items you may need this holiday season.